Get answers to the questions we receive most often when it comes to utilizing our transmission right-of-way.

 No. We generally do not approve any structures in the easement.
 You would need written approval from the electric utility.
 Buildings and other structures are generally not permitted on rights of way.
 In Wisconsin, it is prohibited by law to build a dwelling under a power line.
 It is important that you discuss projects with the utility in order to avoid creating situations that could become unsafe to the landowner and/or utility workers.
 Conditions will vary, but the primary building and planting restrictions within the right-of-way are in place to ensure that a utility has the necessary clearance for operation and maintenance and to comply with the National Electrical Safety Code.

 In general, the larger the transmission line voltage, the larger the right-of-way.
 For example, 345 kilovolt transmission lines usually have a 150 foot right-of-way and a 69 kV line typically has a 50 foot ROW.
 To determine the size and location of the right-of-way on your property it is best to review the easement for the facility.
 Our more recent easement documents have drawings that depict the right-of-way on your property.
 We have staff that can work with you to help ensure your activities don’t impact our safe operation of the facility.

 Any use of the property under a transmission line that is not permitted in the terms of the easement is considered an encroachment and must be approved by Xcel Energy.
-When a property owner would like to make changes to the land or construct something on the right-of-way, you can apply for an encroachment by filling out this form.
+When a property owner would like to make changes to the land, plant trees or shrubs or construct something on the right-of-way, you can apply for an encroachment by filling out this form.
 Staff will review the request and determine if it can be granted.
 There is a $500 fee to process the request.

 Yes, the permit obtained from a local authority only constitutes approval between you and that local authority.
 You must also obtain approval from Xcel Energy to do any work or activity in the transmission right-of-way.